 I would encourage writers to do a few basic security checks:

-1) Set up a PO Box – Or use a mail service (like a UPS store) that has a physical address where you can received FEDEX and UPS packages.
-You should never list your physical address on any promo materials.
+1) Set up a PO Box – Or use a mail service (like a UPS store) that has a physical address where you can received packages.
+You should never list your physical home address on any materials.

 2) Set up an Online Contact Form — This uses code that the person will have to enter in order to send your office (or you) a note.
 Never have your email address listed openly on a website as there are cyber-spiders that crawl the internet, harvesting these addresses and sells them to spammers.
-If you do list your email, have your webmaster put a space in it somewhere and indicate to the reader that they will have to adjust the script when they mail it.
-I.E. assistant @ elliekay.com or [assistant at elliekay.com].
+[Google Forms makes it easy to set up.
+But you must have a gmail account first.]

 5) Do Not Engage — Chuck Swindoll says he never reads an anonymous letter, I take his advice.
 He said, “If they don’t have the courage to put their name on it, then it’s not worth my time.”
 The same applies to email, you don’t have to respond or engage a looney.
 If you get a bad feeling about the person, then do not feel you (or your assistant) has to respond to the fringe.
 Pray for wisdom and act accordingly.”

 In addition, consider setting up your writing business under an LLC (limited liability corporation).
 This will help separate your personal income from your business income.
-I did this for our agency at the very beginning.
+I did this for our agency at the very beginning and also did the same when creating The Christian Writers Institute.
 Ask your tax accountant for advice on how to set it up and use it.
-The easiest book to digest on this subject is Limited Liability Companies for Dummies by Jennifer Reuting.
+The easiest book to digest on this subject is Limited Liability Companies for Dummies by Jennifer Reuting (3rd edition).
+The process varies by state so ask for help if you don’t understand how it works.

-A couple of our clients have gone a step further and created and S-Corporation (Inc.).
+A couple of our clients have gone a step further and incorporated by creating an S-Corporation (This is when you can add the Inc. to the business name).
 This is a much more complicated procedure but has distinct advantages and protections, especially if you get sued.
 Again, consult experts in these areas before doing anything on your own.
 The best book I’ve read on the subject is Inc. Yourself by Judith McQuown .
-Make sure to buy the Tenth edition (published 2004) as the laws changed a few years ago.
+Make sure to buy the Eleventh edition (published 2014) as the laws continue to change.

 If you plan to sell books from your home or office don’t forget to obtain a sales license for your city and state (each city and state have different laws and procedures on this).
 Why?
 Because if you sell books to anyone in your state you must collect state and local sales tax.
 Even if you don’t want to charge tax at your book table, you are still liable for those taxes.
 Again, this varies widely by state.
 Just make sure you are doing the right thing where you live.